 This course is the third of three advanced nursing science theoretical courses for the preparation of the family nurse practitioner.
 The focus is on the refinement and synthesis of critical thinking skills used by the advanced practice nurse to provide advanced practice nursing direct care and core competencies.
-Grounded in theory and evidence-based practice, the course enhances the student's knowledge and ability to analyze and manage the comprehensive care of patients of all ages and the family in ambulatory community settings, and the professional and environmental issues influencing the health and care of the patient and the role of the advanced practice nurse.
+Grounded in theory and evidencebased practice, the course enhances the student's knowledge and ability to analyze and manage the comprehensive care of patients of all ages and the family in ambulatory community settings, and the professional and environmental issues influencing the health and care of the patient and the role of the advanced practice nurse.
 6 credits Corequisite: N/NG661B Prerequisites: N/NG660A and B.

-NG661B Advanced Nursing Science: Family Nurse Practitioner Clinical Practicum II adults.
+NG661B Advanced Nursing Science: Family Nurse Practitioner Clinical Practicum II

+This course is the second of two advanced nursing science clinical courses for the preparation of the family nurse practitioner.
+The focus is on the development and refinement of the clinical appraisal and diagnostic skills needed by the advanced practice nurse to provide best practices in ambulatory and community settings of children and adults.
 Clinical activities assist students to translate and integrate theories, standards of practice and evidence-based research into his/her assessment and management of acute and chronic health problems for patients and families in ambulatory and community settings.
 The student implements activities of the advanced practice nurse through critical thinking, therapeutic intervention, communication and professional role interaction.
 4 credits Prerequisites: N/NG660A,N/NG 660B, Corequisite N/NG 661A B